saisani/APR-Website/README.md

 # APR-Website
-Website (in Node.j) for the Autonomous Power Racing League
+Website (in Node.js) for the Autonomous Power Racing League